-- 3.13.1 Atlantia uses the SCA Armored Steel Combat rules without modifications. - 3.13.2 The KEM shall warrant a Special Deputy for Armored Steel Combat to oversee all Armored Steel Combat in Atlantia. - 3.13.2.1 The Special Deputy for Armored Steel Combat will review all event reports, oversee warranting of marshals, and creating and updating training programs for Armored Steel Combat in the Kingdom. - 3.13.2.2 The Special Deputy for Armored Steel Combat shall act as the final appeal for any sanctions resulting from Armored Steel Combat prior to appealing to the KEM. - 3.13.3 Armored Steel Combat marshals shall consist of Field Marshals and MIC Marshals - 3.13.3.1 Field Marshals shall be able to inspect all armor and weapons and marshal combat in the list. - 3.13.3.2 MIC Marshals may perform all the duties of Field Marshals and be Armored Steel Combat event Marshal In Charge.
+3.13.1 Atlantia uses the SCA Armored Steel Combat rules without modifications.

+- 3.13.2 Armored Steel Combat marshals shall consist of Field Marshals and MIC Marshals - 3.13.2.1 Field Marshals shall be able to inspect all armor and weapons and marshal combat in the list. - 3.13.2.2 MIC Marshals may perform all the duties of Field Marshals and be Armored Steel Combat event Marshal In Charge.
 They are responsible for doing all paperwork and reporting.
-They shall act as the last point of appeal of any sanction prior to the Special Deputy for Armored Steel Combat.
+They shall act as the last point of appeal of any sanction prior to the DEM Steel.